 The report is the result of a three-year effort led by the Ellen MacArthur Foundation, in partnership with the World Economic Forum and supported by McKinsey & Company, and was presented at the World Economic Forum in Davos.

 To view the report, please click here.
 For Polymark, have a look at pages 36 and 57.

 (World Economic Forum, Ellen MacArthur Foundation and McKinsey & Company, The New Plastics Economy – Rethinking the future of plastics, 2016, http://www.ellenmacarthurfoundation.org/publications)

 The Polymark Consortium has published its preliminary technical results outlining the successful development of food-contact approved chemical markers, a marking technique of the targeted packaging and a detection technology suitable for high speed sorting.

 A presentation on the preliminary technical results will be given during the Petcore Europe Conference on 23 February 2016 in Brussels.

-POLYMARK is a three-year research project funded by the European Commission with the aim of developing a new technology that will enable the identification and sorting of polymers, including PET, in the high-value plastics waste stream.
+Polymark is a three-year research project funded by the European Commission which has developed a new technology that enables the identification and sorting of polymers, including PET, in the high-value plastics waste stream.

 PET is one of brand owners’ packaging materials of choice due to its outstanding performance in safely delivering products to consumers, its 100% recyclability and re-use capabilities.

-POLYMARK aims to maximise the value from recycling and the re-use of this valuable resource, while meeting EU rules on the re-use of food contact and non-food contact PET.
-The technology we are developing will successfully distinguish between food-contact plastics and non-food contact plastics, aiming to further optimise the high-value waste stream and ultimately increase a more valuable use of these materials.
+Polymark aims to maximise the value from recycling and the re-use of this valuable resource, while meeting EU rules on the re-use of food contact and non-food contact PET.
+The technology that has been developed successfully distinguishes between food-contact plastics and non-food contact plastics in order to further optimise the high-value waste stream and ultimately increase a more valuable use of these materials.